-Fayette County's magnet schools foster higher achievement, encourage creativity, open the door to other cultures and provide an array of educational choices that focus on the specific needs, interests and abilities of students.
-Students accepted to magnet programs leave their regular schools in order to study in the specialty area of their choice.
-Our magnet schools' instructional offerings include traditional programs (LTMS), individually prescribed education (Dixie) and Spanish immersion (Maxwell).
+Fayette County's magnet schools foster higher achievement, encourage creativity, open the door to other cultures, and provide an array of educational choices that focus on the specific needs, interests, and abilities of students.
+Students accepted to magnet programs leave their regular schools in order to study in the specialty area of their choice: International Baccalaureate Diploma Programme (Tates Creek High School), traditional programs (LTMS), individually prescribed education (Dixie), and Spanish immersion (Maxwell).

 How to find us:

 Our office is in room 206 of "It's About Kids" Support Services, 701 E. Main St., Lexington KY 40502.
 The main phone number is (859) 381-4741, and the fax number is (859) 381-4248.